-If you’re at risk of developing tuberculosis (TB) or you have symptoms of this potentially serious disease, see the experts at Peninsula Healthcare & Wellness Center in Torrance, California.
+If you’re at risk of developing tuberculosis (TB) or you have symptoms of this potentially serious disease, see the experts at Peninsula Healthcare & Wellness Center.
 Primary care specialists Kevin Calhoun, MD, Shelly Calhoun, FNP-C, and their highly trained team offer TB tests to detect or rule out infection and treat it when needed.
 Call the office to schedule an appointment or use the online booking feature today.request an appointment

 What is a tuberculosis (TB) test?

 A TB test is a common diagnostic test that can detect TB, or tuberculosis.
 TB is a disease that affects your lungs and spreads from person to person through droplets in the air.
 Detecting TB allows your provider to treat it properly and reduce the risk of severe complications.

 Some of the common symptoms of TB include: